IdanOshri98/travel-planner-app/README.md

 This project demonstrates fullstack development using a modern React frontend and a Node.js backend with REST API architecture.

+## 🚧 Project Status

+This project is currently under active development.
+New features such as calendar functionality and UI improvements are being added.

 ---

 ## Features